0xLoqi/Zen-The-Meditation-Game/myNotes.md

 Trade cosmetics, tokens, etc - use as prizes for competitions

-Big focus on the meditation experience
+Big focus on the meditation experience - the different types - guides

+Setting up proper routines with different types on different days- Customizable pace - "At this pace, you'll be finished with this in 3 weeks!"

+Apple health - heart rate: purpose to surface data - finding proper metrics that will show progress